i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/metadata-descriptions.md

 * `EntityPropertyElement`
 * `EntityRelationElement`

-For simplicity, let's `EntityElement` will look like this:
+For simplicity, let `EntityElement` will look like this:

 ```csharp
 public sealed class EntityElement : MetadataElement